vcsk02/VisionAI/report/report.md

 Initialized with ImageNet-pretrained weights.

-The final fully-connected layer is replaced by a new linear layer with 4 outputs, one per class.
+The final fully connected layer is replaced by a new linear layer with 4 outputs, one per class.

 ReLU activations and Batch Normalization are used as in the original ResNet design.

 We chose ResNet-18 because it offers a good balance between capacity and computational efficiency, and because pretrained weights are readily available.
+For a relatively small dataset, transfer learning with a moderately sized backbone is a practical and effective approach.

 ### 4.3 Loss Function and Optimization